Skylander77/A02/README.md

 Step 1: Create a new repository
 Step 2: Add a Readme file
 Step 4: Create a commit with a relevant message
+Step 5: Install git on your local machine